 The process is quite similar to a read-only standard Integrity Check, but without the time-consuming initial file scan.
 Another benefit is that data verification can be cancelled from the Console at any time to ease the load on the disk while rollups or restores are running.
 In addition, the task then resumes from the point where it was cancelled instead of starting again from the beginning.

 The data verification process can be automated and customised to your needs by configuring its frequency and what action should follow a verification failure.
 To do this, open the StorageServer’s settings.xml file (default location C:\ProgramData\Attix5 Pro\SS_Service) and set your preferences.

 Managing data verification

-- To enable the feature, open the settings.xml file for the applicable StorageServer (default location C:\ProgramData\Redstor Backup Pro\SS_Service) and set
+- To disable the feature, open the settings.xml file for the applicable StorageServer (default location C:\ProgramData\Redstor Backup Pro\SS_Service) and set

-Note: You can also enable data verification via API.
+Note: You can also enable/disable data verification via API.

 Go to https://<storageserver>:port/api/system/settings and log in as a Storage Platform admin.

 The following entry will be seen in the settings.xml file:

 <AutomatedDataVerification choices="True,False" default="False">True</AutomatedDataVerification>